fewlines-education/dev-bootcamp-exercises/03_frontend_development/01_HTML_and_CSS/03_portfolio/README.md

 ## Specs

-⚠️ There are **no tests nor `sparta today`** BUT you must commit your resume by the end of the day so that we can have a look at it.
+⚠️ There are **no tests** BUT you must commit your resume by the end of the day so that we can have a look at it.

 To start with your resume:
 - create a `html-resume` folder in your `Workspace` directory.